rhysseddon/Car-Owner-Reviews-MS3-Project/README.md

 The user should:
 -	Be able to navigate the site easily.
 -	Expect the site to load quickly.
--	Read other users reviews.
+-	Read other user's reviews.
 -	Create, read, update and delete their own reviews.

 ## Scope

 Based upon the strategy the features and functionality I want to include are as follows:
--	Car related hero image
+-	Car related hero image.
 -	A paragraph welcoming the user and explaining the websites purpose.
 -	Ability to register, login and logout.
 -	A search box where the user can search for reviews.
 -	An accordion containing all the reviews so the user can browse through them.
--	An accordion containing the current profile owners’ reviews.
+-	An accordion containing the current profile owner's reviews.
--	Ability for the user create, read, edit or delete their reviews.
+-	Ability for the user to create, read, edit or delete their reviews.
--	A form for the user to fill out containing the make, model, year and review.
+-	A form for the user to fill out containing the make, model, year and review text.
 -	Ability for the user to rate the car from 0 to 5.
--	A form with the ability to edit make, model, year and review.
+-	A form with the ability to edit make, model, year and review text.
 -	A page containing all the makes with options to delete or edit them for the admin user.

 ## Database

-To enable create read update an delete functionality the website will require a non-relational data base (No SQL).
+To enable create, read, update an delete functionality the website will require a non-relational data base (No SQL).
-The data base will have three collections:
+The database will have three collections:

 ### Users